x64dbg/x64dbg/readme.txt

 DBG is the debugging part of the debugger.
 It handles debugging (using TitanEngine) and will provide data for the GUI.

 GUI is the graphical part of the debugger.
-It is built on top of QT and it provides the user interaction, the dump window (not yet implemented), the disassembly, the register window (not yet implemented), the memory map view (not yet implemented) etc.
+It is built on top of Qt and it provides the user interaction, the dump window (not yet implemented), the disassembly, the register window, the memory map view, the log view etc.

 Bridge is the communication library for the DBG and GUI part (and maybe in the future more parts).
 The bridge can be used to work on new features,